 Besides medication, there are many products that can help you pamper eczema-prone skin at home.
 If you keep your skin moisturized and comfortable, you’re less likely to experience a flare-up.
 And with them, you can soothe the itching and irritation faster.

 With the help of suggestions from the National Eczema Association, we selected dozens of soaps, shampoos, and face cleansers that protect sensitive skin.
 They lack artificial fragrances and other allergens.

 For example, mild bath soaps will hydrate your body without stripping the natural oil.
 Although most are fragrance-free, some are naturally-scented with botanical extracts.
 If you’re a parent, the reviews cover body washes for babies, too.

-> Next, treat eczema on your scalp with a gentle shampoo.
+Next, treat eczema on your scalp with a gentle shampoo.
 Use products free of harsh sulfates and dyes for best results.
-Sometimes, dandruff shampoos work well to control flaking and itching.
+Sometimes, best dandruff shampoos work well to control flaking and itching.

-> Even if you have acne-prone skin, there are face washes designed for your needs.
+Even if you have acne-prone skin, there are face washes designed for your needs.
 They prevent pimples by keeping your pores clear without making your skin feel dry and tight.

 Moreover, it’s likely that you can still wear makeup although you have sensitive skin.
 There are several hypoallergenic foundations that shouldn’t trigger a flare.
 The added benefit is that the makeup may help you feel more confident because it disguises the red patches.

 But alongside all these products that can help you recover from and prevent eczema, you may need to make a few adjustments.
 For instance, take a look at your wardrobe.
 If you have clothing that is too tight or itchy, give it away.

 Also, check the temperature and humidity in your house.
 Try to keep things balanced.
 This may mean investing in a humidifier or making other changes.

 In conclusion, converse with your doctor about other factors that could cause eczema.
 You may end up adapting your diet to avoid allergens.